 Welcome to the Division of Engineering Materials!

-Today we have two main research areas: High temperature materials and Residual stresses.
+Today we have three main research areas: High temperature materials, Residual stresses and Additive Manufacturing.
 High temperature materials such as Ni-based superalloys, ceramic coatings and austenitic stainless steels are used in gas turbine and power plant industry.
 Residual stresses can be measured by X-ray diffraction and by introducing residual stresses in truck components, fatigue life can be improved.

 Agora Materiae is a material science graduate school at Linköping University.